pilosus/pili/README.rst

 #.
 Roles

-   * Each user assigned one of the 7 predefined roles (Suspended, Pariah, Reader, Writer, Editor, Moderator, Administrator)
+   * Each user assigned one of the 7 predefined roles

-   * Each role has a set of permissions (Read, Follow, Write, Upload, Comment, Moderate, Structure, Administer)
+   * Each role has a set of permissions

 #.
 Posts